wiseman-timelord/TimeBars/README.md

 - **Real-time Timer Progress Display:** Updates the console in real-time with a progress bar, elapsed time, and remaining time, providing visual feedback during the countdown.
 - **Audible and Visual, Notification:** Plays a sound and displays a message when the timer concludes, ensuring users are promptly notified.
 - **Low Resource Usage:** The update timer is 5 seconds during the timer phase, so as to use minimal processing resources.
+- **Shutdown Option:** If you run TimeBars in Admin mode, then the option to toggle a Shutdown at the end of the timer, will then be available.

 ### Preview
 - The Main Menu...